russross/automata/README.md

 If you want an open ended square at the end of the tape, use:

-    tapecontinueright(CDOTS);
+    tapecontinueright(rightmostsquare);

 or at the left end of the tape:

-    tapecontinueleft(CDOTS);
+    tapecontinueleft(leftmostsquare);

+To mark the bottom of a stack with lines sticking out, use:

+    stackbottom(bottomsquare);

-Note that these do not actually create tape nodes.
-The label and lines are rendered immediately, so the tape must be positioned already.
-For the rest of the tape squares, you must use `drawboxed()` and its kin to display the tape squares, just as you would with nodes.
+Note that these do not actually create tape nodes, but rather decorate existing nodes.
+The label and lines are rendered immediately, so the tape square must be positioned already.
+For the actual tape squares, you must use `drawboxed()` and its kin to display the tape squares, just as you would with nodes.

 When you reach the end of the tape (either kind), mark it with: